slangslang/Guru99-Ecommerce-Live-Automation-Project/README.md

 ## 🙏 Acknowledgments

 Special thanks to [Guru99](https://www.guru99.com/) for providing the resources and guidance for this project.
+If you’re interested in trying it out for yourself, check it out [here](https://www.guru99.com/live-ecommerce-project.html).

 ---